jacksonpradolima/SPMF/README.md

 # SPMF
 [An Open-Source Data Mining Library](http://www.philippe-fournier-viger.com/spmf/) - GitHub Fork

-**NOTE** The [owner][jacksonpradolima] of this repository has no affiliation with official SPMF project.
+**NOTE** The [owner](jacksonpradolima) of this repository has no affiliation with official SPMF project.
 This repo is periodically updated as a kindness to others who have shown interest in it.Therefore, this exists to provide an easy way to access and contribute with the project, nothing more.

 # About